oracle/aaosl-agda/Slides/presentation.md

 Say $p$ began participation at $n$, \pause now say $p$ receives a claim about some entry $e_i$, for $i < n$.
 How should $p$ check the claim's veracity?

+\pause
 \vfill

-1. Download entries between $i$ and $n$; rebuild the hashes; check rebuild hash for $e_n$ against known one
+1. Download entries between $i$ and $n$; rebuild the hashes; check rebuild hash for $e_n$ against known one\pause
-1. Forward the claim to some other participant
+1. Forward the claim to some other participant\pause

 \vfill